rallyrabbit/rallyrabbit_qmk_fork/keyboards/massdrop/ctrl/keymaps/rallyrabbit/readme.md

 * Special characters work as Windows unicode, Windows Alt-Code, and Mac Special Sequence output
 * Full RGB controls (see layout)
 * Num Lock on the FN-` key
+* Caps Word with Shift Double Tap, or Left/Right Shift at same time.
+Times out in 5 Seconds.

 ## Things Incomplete